Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

-\begin{proof} The angle-range assignment of Strategy~\ref{strategy_main:angle} satisfies Property-2 and Property-3 of the non-strictly slope disjoint drawing as proved in Lemma~\ref{lemma:angle}.
-In addition, the assignment of the vertices to grid points satisfies Property-1 of the non-strictly slope disjoint drawing as proved in Lemma~\ref{lemma:distance}.
-Thus, the produced drawing by Algorithm~\ref{algo:1_quadrant} is non-strictly slope disjoint and, by Theorem~\ref{thm:NSslopeDis_monotonePlanar}, it is monotone and planar. \end{proof}
+\begin{proof} The angle-range assignment of \Cref{strategy_main:angle} satisfies Property-2 and Property-3 of the non-strictly slope disjoint drawing as proved in \Cref{lemma:angle}.
+In addition, the assignment of the vertices to grid points satisfies Property-1 of the non-strictly slope disjoint drawing as proved in \Cref{lemma:distance}.
+Thus, the produced drawing by \Cref{algo:1_quadrant} is non-strictly slope disjoint and, by \Cref{thm:NSslopeDis_monotonePlanar}, it is monotone and planar. \end{proof}

-It remains to establish a bound on the grid size required by Algorithm~\ref{algo:1_quadrant}.
-Our proof uses induction on the number of tree vertices having more than one child.
+It remains to establish a bound on the grid size required by \Cref{algo:1_quadrant}.
+Our proof uses induction on the number of tree vertices having at least two children.